ghackett/ProviderOne/README.md

 1) Build your database in your favorite sqlite editor (make sure every table has an auto-incrementing primary key called _id).

-	-you can also use a .sql text file which is more git-friendly.
+	--you can also use a .sql text file which is more git-friendly.

 2) Upload that database file to the ProviderOne web project

 3) Answer a few simple questions about your project and database (you can pick a 2nd lookup key besides _id for each)